vistorian/vistorian.github.io/courses.md

 * Common challenges in network visualizations:
   * What if my network is too large to visualize?
   * What if my data contains semi/unstructured data?
-* Techniques in prepraing your data
+* Techniques in preparing your data
 * Preparing your exploration plan

 ### Week 3 - **Visualizing and Analyzing your Data using _Nodelinks_** _26th Jan 2022_, covers the following topics: